 Predictions for the global alternative protein market share during the next 10-15 years vary widely depending on research methodologies and sources.
-However, Tom Mastrobuoni, chief investment officer at Big Idea ventures, a company engaged in the alternative protein space, stated “Predicting the future size of the alternative protein market is impossible.
+However, Tom Mastrobuoni, chief investment officer at Big Idea Ventures, a company engaged in the alternative protein space, stated “Predicting the future size of the alternative protein market is impossible.
 I get asked this question all the time and my answer is, ‘I don’t know.’
 No one does.
 But here’s what I do know.
 Consumers are driving demand at an expanding CAGR and companies of all stages and sizes are responding.
 FMCGs are developing products and messaging to satisfy consumers making purchasing decisions based on a mix of personal health, animal welfare and sustainability motivations.”

 In addition to changing consumer behavior and demand, there is the other and perhaps more pressing issue of tackling global hunger.
 According to the Global Hunger Index, rates of undernourishment began increasing in 2020 for the first time since 1998 and the combination of conflict, climate change and COVID-19 may completely eradicate twelve years of progress in the global fight against hunger.

-While alternative protein can help mitigate undernourishment, it is not immune to challenges such as regulatory approval of novel ingredients, taste, competitive pricing and overcoming (or reality) that many are overly processed.
+While alternative protein can help mitigate undernourishment, it is not immune to challenges such as regulatory approval of novel ingredients, taste, competitive pricing and overcoming perception (or reality) that many are overly processed.
 However, alternative proteins raised an impressive $3.1B in 2020, which was half of what the industry earned over the past decade.
 Coupled with increasing investments is the fact that nearly all of the top meat producers have invested in, acquired or launched alternative protein companies or products.

 What is Alternative Protein?